PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Method

 \textbf{Action Clustering via Semantics Matching.} After data filtering, the retained samples may exhibit distributional imbalance on different actions.
 To check this issue, we categorize the filtered data into semantically coherent action clusters.
 Specifically, in Fig.~\ref{fig:data_pipeline} (d), we first compile a list containing $K_a$ challenging action categories.
 Then we feed the original text prompt of each filtered sample and the action list into a sentence Transformer~\cite{sentence_bert} to perform fuzzy semantics matching, thereby determining the action category to which each data sample belongs.
 We count the number of data samples in each action category to obtain the distribution histogram $\mathcal{H}_f$ for the filtered data.

 \textbf{Data Sampling with Physics Rewarding.} As different action categories vary significantly in physical complexity thus leading to different generation difficulties for the T2V model, we propose to balance the training data accordingly.
 In particular, we first evaluate how well the T2V model performs on each action category.
 Based on the performance distribution, we adjust the sampling ratio by allocating more samples to the categories where the model performs poorly.
 As shown in Fig.~\ref{fig:data_pipeline} (d), we first select the top-$n_c$ samples with the highest semantics matching scores within each category as its representatives.
 Then we employ a physics-aware VLM, VideoCon-Physics~\cite{videophy}, to evaluate each video representative.
 VideoCon-Physics outputs a semantics adherence score and a physics commonsense score $\in [0,1]$ to measure the physics plaucibility of the video.
 We average the two scores to obtain the overall score for each video.
 Then we compute the mean score of all representatives within each category to obtain the category score.
 In this way, we derive the score distribution histogram $\mathcal{S}_f$.
 Then we sample the data according to the difficulty of each action category.
 More specifically, we define the difficulty of the $k$-th action category as $d_k = 1 - \mathcal{S}_f(k)$ and assign a sampling weight following an exponential form as $r_k = \text{exp}(\tau d_k)$, where $\tau$ is a hyperparameter that controls how strongly the sampling favors difficult action categories.
-Given the total sampling budget $N$, the number of data pairs sampled from the $k$-th action category is formulated as

-where $\mathcal{H}_r$ denotes the distribution histogram after data sampling with physics rewarding.
+Given the total sampling budget $N$, the number of data pairs sampled from the $k$-th action category is $ \mathcal{H}_r(k) = \min\bigg(\mathcal{H}_f(k),\, N \cdot \frac{r_k}{\sum_{j=1}^{K_a} r_j}\bigg), $ where $\mathcal{H}_r$ denotes the distribution histogram after data sampling with physics rewarding.
 This sampling strategy allocates more data to challenging actions, encouraging the model to learn more complex physics during training.

+Please note that our PhyAugPipe is a filtering-based data pipeline.
+The VLMs are used to select physics-rich scenes and hard actions from the real-world videos, which always follow the physical laws.
+Therefore, the VLM rewarding only impacts the physics richness rather than correctness.
+We use the original human-written prompts instead of the VLM rewritten ones to avoid the potential bias or errors of VLMs.